 Art Graham was appointed to the Florida Public Service Commission by Governor Charlie

 his colleagues and industry representatives to find ways to hold down rates for

 He is a past chair of the North Florida Transportation Planning Organization and

 Pacific Pulp and Paper from 1995 to 2002.
 A sales engineer with Betz PaperChem from

-1991 to 1995, Commissioner Graham was a regional sales manager from 1989 to 1991 for
+1991 to 1995, Chairman Graham was a regional sales manager from 1989 to 1991 for

 Goodyear Tire and Rubber, where he also held an application engineer position from

 1988 to 1989.

 and a 2008 graduate of Leadership Florida.